ARBML/CIDAR/README.md

 ## 📝 CIDAR Annotation

-Our data annotation paltform was built on top of flask library.
+Our data annotation platform was built on top of Flask library.
 You can follow the next steps to run the app.

 ### ⚡️To Run The App:
 1. Install the requirements `pip install -r requirements.txt`.